 Determining Your Electricity Usage

-To begin estimating how many panels you will need, first you will want to calculate how much electricity you and your family use.
-How much electricity do you use to power your home?
+To begin estimating how many panels you will need, first you will want to calculate how much electricity you and your family use to power your home.

 Gather your electricity bills and take a look over the past 12 months.
 Most utilities provide you with your total power consumption for the last twelve months on your monthly bill.
 Remember to look at the entire year, as your electricity consumption probably varies month to month.
 Your consumption of power is measured in kilowatt hour or kWh.